kailaisun/kailaisun.github.io/_pages/about.md

-My research interest lies in smart building and deep learning, including building occupancy detection/estimation, computer vision and generative model.
+My research interest lies in smart building and deep learning, including building occupancy detection/estimation, computer vision and generative models.
-I have published more than 10 papers at top international journals, including *Building and environment, Energy and buildings, Cell Patterns*.
+I have published more than 10 papers in top international journals, including *Building and Environment, Energy and Buildings, Cell Patterns*.

 # 🔥 News